-Explanation: Ring Modulator is used for generating DSB-SC waves.
+Explanation: Ring Modulator is used for generating DSB-SC modulated waves.
 It is a product modulator having four diodes connected in the form of a ring.
 It suppresses the carrier and produces the upper-sideband and lower-sideband at the output.

-6. What is the role of transmitter in communication system?
+6. What is the role of the transmitter in the communication system?

 b) to convert one form of energy into other

 c) to detect and amplify information signal from the carrier